 You might have discovered that edible body paint bears a close resemblance to vegan hot fudge sauce.
 Likewise, if you DON’T have a body to paint, this recipe is excellent served over a variety of other plant-based desserts.

-We figured the uses this decadent cannabis & cacao edible body paint was better to leave to the imagination.
-As far as desserts options go, how many could this yummy vegan hot fudge sauce not go with?
+Whether you use topically for health benefits, pain management, or more fun possiblities with the cocoa body butter it is wonderful for your skin.
+As far as desserts options go, how many could this yummy vegan hot fudge sauce possibly not go with?
 Mmmmm, the possibilities seem endless... let us know and share what creative recipes you come up with for you 4/20 special treat!

 Browse morehealthy living plant-basedrecipeson ourFREEAssuagediOSApp!